Here’s How We’re Putting Your Gifts to Work

 Door County YMCA – $3,000 for Sanitization and Protective Equipment

-The YMCA will use this money to purchase thermometers, disinfectant, gloves and other items to properly sanitize children’s areas.
+The YMCA will use this money to purchase thermometers, disinfectants, gloves, and other items to properly sanitize children’s areas.
 They will also make bulk purchases of craft supplies (glue, crayons, scissors, etc.) so that students will not touch each other’s supplies.

 HELP of Door County – $3,000 to Address Domestic Violence